-1. That existing neighborhood-serving retail uses be preserved and enhanced and future opportunities for resident employment in and ownership of such businesses enhanced;

-Julius Castle, a historic landmark restaurant built in 1923, halted restaurant operations in or around 2007 when a prior owner was instructed to cure building alterations performed without required permits.
+That existing neighborhood-serving retail uses be preserved and enhanced and future opportunities for resident employment in and ownership of such businesses enhanced; Julius Castle, a historic landmark restaurant built in 1923, halted restaurant operations in or around 2007 when a prior owner was instructed to cure building alterations performed without required permits.
 Granting the variance will facilitate the restoration of the building to its historical use and thus provide employment opportunities for residents.

-2. That existing housing and neighborhood character be conserved and protected in order to preserve the cultural and economic diversity of our neighborhoods;

-The detached structure has never had, nor will it have in the future, any negative impact on neighborhood character.
+That existing housing and neighborhood character be conserved and protected in order to preserve the cultural and economic diversity of our neighborhoods; The detached structure has never had, nor will it have in the future, any negative impact on neighborhood character.
 It is not within sight of any public rights of way.

-3. That the City's supply of affordable housing be preserved and enhanced;

-This variance will not subtract any housing from the market.

-4. That commuter traffic not impede Muni transit service or overburden our streets or neighborhood parking;

-The rear yard variance could not be reasonably expected to have any impact on traffic or parking.
+3. That the City's supply of affordable housing be preserved and enhanced; This variance will not subtract any housing from the market.
+This variance will not subtract any nousing norm the market.
+4. That commuter traffic not impede Muni transit service or overburden our streets or neighborhood parking; The rear yard variance could not be reasonably expected to have any impact on traffic or parking. or parking.

-5. That a diverse economic base be maintained by protecting our industrial and service sectors from displacement due to commercial office development, and that future opportunities for resident employment and ownership in these sectors be enhanced;
+CASE NUMBER